bloonsinthesky/academic-papers-and-presentations/README.md

 # Academic Papers and Presentations

 This repository contains a selection of peer-reviewed articles, conference papers, and presentations based on my academic research.
-In I use statistical techniques frequently utilized in the social sciences but less common in data science, such as *structural equation modeling*, *multilevel modeling*, *allometric modeling*, and *social network analysis*.
+In these works, I use statistical techniques frequently utilized in the social sciences but less common in data science, such as *structural equation modeling*, *multilevel modeling*, *allometric modeling*, and *social network analysis*.

 ## Peer-Reviewed Publications and Conference Presentations